What are HTTP Headers: Examples and Most Common Types

 Referrer-Policy header – controls how much referrer information, sent via the Referrer header, ought to be included with requests.

-X-Content-Type-Options response header – is a marker used by the server.
+X-Content-Type-Options response header – a marker used by the server.
 This marker indicates that the MIME types advertised in the Content-Type headers should be followed, not changed.

 About the author